Acanthoplus discoidalis

-Acanthoplus discoidalis is a species in the Hetrodinae, a subfamily of the katydid family (Tettigoniidae).
+Acanthoplus discoidalis is a species in the Hetrodinae, a subfamily of the bush cricket or katydid family.
 Like its closest relatives, Acanthoplus discoidalis variously bears common names such as armoured katydid, armoured ground cricket, armoured bush cricket, corn cricket, setotojane and koringkriek.
 The species is native to parts of Angola, Namibia, Botswana, Zimbabwe and South Africa.

-Note that the common names are characteristically misleading; the species is not closely related to true crickets and "katydids" which originally belonged to the unrelated subfamily Pseudophyllinae.

 Description

 Acanthoplus discoidalis is a wide-bodied, flightless species that typically grows to a body length of about 5 cm/1.95 inches.
 The pronotum bears several sharp, conical spines.
 The mandibles, or main biting jaws, are powerful; they can inflict a painful nip and they permit the insect to feed on material such as tough herbage or carrion.
 Another defense against predators is reflex bleeding (also called "autohaemorrhaging") in which the insects squirt haemolymph from pores in their exoskeleton, achieving a range of a few centimetres.

 Diet

 Acanthoplus discoidalis is omnivorous and feeds opportunistically on many different foods.
 One source documented attacks on red-billed quelea nestlings and suggested that the insects might be able to detect the nests by auditory clues.

 Especially when their diet is deficient in protein and salt, members of the species commonly become cannibalistic, so much so that when their populations peak in autumn and some of them stray across roads and are crushed by traffic, cannibalistic conspecifics congregate around the casualties and feed until they are killed in turn.
 During that season their remains may form large patches on roads.